Shippable/docs/sources/index.md

 ### Using Shippable Server
 Shippable is also available as a Server.
 Please visit our <a href="https://www.shippable.com/enterprise.html">Enterprise</a> page for more information.
-Instructions on installing Server are [available here](/platform/server/install/).
+Instructions on installing Server are [available here](/platform/server/overview/).
 We offer a 30 day free pilot license for Shippable Server to help organizations evaluate it.

 ## How is this documentation structured?

 We believe achieving Continuous Delivery through DevOps is a journey that needs a systematic approach.
 The idea is to automate the different buckets of DevOps activities mentioned above in a structured manner.

-As a result, we have structured our documentation to mimic DevOps use case buckets.
-You can choose to embark on this journey across any or all of these buckets, depending on what your organization needs.
-On the other hand, if you want to understand everything that the Platform does, there is a dedicated section that gives you an overview of the [Platform](platform/overview).
+As a result, we have structured documentation as follows:

+* The [Platform section](/platform/overview) provides an overview of all platform components, a [reference to config and definitions](/platform/reference), and a [list of base tutorials](/platform/tutorials) that will be useful regardless of your specific scenario.

+* The [CI section](/ci/why-continuous-integration) explains the config needed for basic CI workflows, and includes a set of tutorials for common scenarios.

+* The [CD section](/deploy/continuous-delivery) contains tutorials for Docker and non-Docker deployments, running test suites, and managing semantic versions for releases.

+* If you need to run Shippable on-premises, you should check out the [Shippable Server](/platform/server/overview) docs for guidance with installation and config.

 ## Some core concepts
 These are some of the core concepts that we use across the docs.